Opciones:

 d A huge vessel (sink) here long time ago.

-e I (swear) her that I would take care of her children before
+e I (swear) her that I would take care of her children before she (die).
+I always (keep) my promises.

 f You continually (upset) her.
 Why you (not leave) her alone?

 g She forever (beat) about the bush.
-I (wish) she would get
+I (wish) she would get straight to the point.

 h I (not know) you (have) a baby.
 Is it a boy or a girl?

 i Her bad manners (bespeak) her low background.
-She was very
+She was very rude to all my guests.

-j ‘What “maelstrom” (mean)?’
+j —What "maelstrom" (mean)?

-k His life (come) to an abrupt end last night, as he (not give)
+k His life (come) to an abrupt end last night, as he (not give) away the whereabouts of the money.

-l I (rewrite) it half a dozen times, and she still
+l I (rewrite) it half a dozen times, and she still (not be) satisfied.

 m Mary (go) lame in an accident last year.

 n Once upon a time there (be) two goblins.
-They (hate) each
+They (hate) each other, but (live) together.
+They (quarrel) all the time, and nobody (like) them.

 o You (smoke) like a chimney, and (drink) like a fish.
-You
+You (damage) your health.
+Why you (not try) to give up these two bad habits?

 p As a child, he never (snore), but now he (snore) every night.

 He (suffer) from a wheezy cough, as well.
-As a result, I can’t
+As a result, I can't sleep at night.

 q This tramp never (hurt) anybody.
 He’s a peaceable person.

-r ‘Your conscience ever (smite) you?’
+r "Your conscience ever (smite) you?"

-‘I (not believe) you.’
+"I (not believe) you."

 s She only (strike) a match.
-But, unfortunately, the room was
+But, unfortunately, the room was full of gas, and (explode).

-t We usually eat at home on Monday evenings, but today is our
+t We usually eat at home on Monday evenings, but today is our son's birthday, and we (eat) outside.

-u We (not go) out that evening because some relatives (come)
+u We (not go) out that evening because some relatives (come) round.

-v ‘A wasp just (sting) me in my arm, and it (itch) me a lot.’
+v "A wasp just (sting) me in my arm, and it (itch) me a lot."

 w We (get) honey from bees.

-x ‘This wall is wet.’
+x "This wall is wet."

-‘I (think) a pipe (leak).
-Why you (not send) for the plumber?’
+"I (think) a pipe (leak).
+Why you (not send) for the plumber?"

 y This bow (date) back to the twelfth century.